 Senate Bill No. [insert bill number] aims to revise laws related to driving under the influence (DUI) in Montana by providing a clearer definition of "actual physical control."
 The bill amends Section 61-8-1001 of the Montana Code Annotated (MCA) to specify that "actual physical control" occurs when a person is operating or driving a motor vehicle on the public roads and highways of the state.
 It further clarifies that this term does not apply when a person is seated in any seat other than the driver's seat with the engine running but the vehicle is not in gear for self-propulsion, or when the vehicle is disabled and incapable of movement, except in cases where the vehicle was disabled due to a collision while being operated.

 Additionally, the bill outlines specific scenarios that do not constitute "actual physical control," such as when a person is propelling a disabled vehicle by means other than self-propulsion.
-The bill also retains existing definitions related to DUI offenses, including "aggravated driving under the influence," "alcoholic beverage," and "under the influence," while making necessary updates to ensure clarity and consistency in the law.
-Overall, this legislation seeks to enhance the understanding and enforcement of DUI laws in Montana.
+The revisions aim to enhance the understanding of DUI laws and ensure that individuals are held accountable for their actions while driving under the influence.
+The bill also includes various definitions related to DUI offenses, such as "aggravated driving under the influence," "alcoholic beverage," and "motor vehicle," among others, to provide a comprehensive framework for enforcement and legal proceedings.

 Statutes affected: LC Text: 61-8-1001